-Vehicles Equipped With Keyless Enter-N-GoTM
+Vehicles Equipped With Keyless Enter-N-Go[TM]

-- 1. Without pressing the brake pedal, push the ENGINE START/STOP button and cycle the ignition to the ON/RUN position (Do not start the engine). - 2.
+- 1. Without pushing the brake pedal, push the ENGINE START/STOP button and cycle the ignition to the ON/RUN position (Do not start the engine). - 2.
 Adjust all memory profile settings to desired preferences (i.e., seat, side mirror, adjustable pedals [if equipped], power tilt and telescopic steering column [if equipped], and radio station presets). - 3.
-Press and release the S (Set) button on the memory switch. - 4.
-Within five seconds, press and release either of the memory buttons (1) or (2).
-The Electronic Vehicle Information Center (EVIC) will display which memory position has been set.
+Push and release the S (Set) button on the memory switch.

+4. Within five seconds, push and release either of the memory buttons (1) or (2).
+The Driver Information Display (DID) will display which memory position has been set.

-Vehicles Not Equipped With Keyless Enter-N-GoTM
+Vehicles Not Equipped With Keyless Enter-N-Go[TM]

 - 1. Insert the ignition key fob, and turn the ignition switch to the ON/RUN position. - 2.
 Adjust all memory profile settings to desired preferences (i.e., seat, side mirror, adjustable pedals [if equipped], power tilt and telescopic steering column [if equipped], and radio station presets). - 3.
-Press and release the S (Set) button on the memory switch. - 4.
-Within five seconds, press and release either of the memory buttons (1) or (2).
-The Electronic Vehicle Information Center (EVIC) will display which memory position has been set.
+Push and release the S (Set) button on the memory switch. - 4.
+Within five seconds, push and release either of the memory buttons (1) or (2).
+The Driver Information Display (DID) will display which memory position has been set.

 - Memory profiles can be set without the vehicle in PARK, but the vehicle must be in PARK to recall a memory profile. - The Recall Memory with the "Memory To FOB" feature can be enabled through the Uconnect® system screen.
-Refer to "Customer-Programmable Features Uconnect® Access 8.4 Settings" in "Understanding Your Instrument Panel" for further information.
+Refer to "Customer- Programmable Features - Uconnect® Access 8.4 Settings " in "Understanding Your Instrument Panel" for further information.